ryanatkn/react-mobx-typescript-experiments/README.md

   the [Batched Mutations example](https://ryanatkn.github.io/react-mobx-typescript-experiments/#/batched-mutations).
   Some of these examples make mutations outside of actions for demonstration purposes, so `useStrict` is set to false.
+- After enabling the TypeScript 2.0 compiler flag `strictNullChecks`, I had to add the postfix `!` operator whenever components access the MobX stores, because all MobX `InjectedStores` interfaces mark the selected stores as optional to allow the components to be instantiated by parent components.
+  This is a significant annoyance that I'll try to find a better solution for.

 ## Develop